The Genetekkers, an early clade of tweaked humans adapted to live in the Outer Solar System, who later diversified and became the Genen

 The emerging Haloist clades were spreading out into the Kuiper Belt and the Oort Cloud.
 There was great pressure therefore for the Jovian League to likewise expand beyond the boundaries of the solar system.
 The most powerful clades, chiefly Genetekkers, monopolised the empire's resources for this purpose.
-Some have said that it was this, and not the nanodisaster, that brought about the end of the League, for the League simply did not have the resources to match the Cislunars in interstellar colonisation, and ensure blue goo upgrading of habitats in the Sol System.
-Others have argued that the League reliance on orbital biotech made them intrinsically vulnerable to the nanoswarms regardless of investment in resources.
+Some have said that it was this, and not the Technocalypse, that brought about the end of the League, for the League simply did not have the resources to match the Cislunars in interstellar colonisation, and ensure blue goo upgrading of habitats in the Sol System.
+Others have argued that the League reliance on orbital biotech made them intrinsically vulnerable to the Technocalypse regardless of investment in resources.
 In any case, during the next one and a half centuries a number of ships were launched, not all of which made it to their destinations.
 The one's that did succeed can be listed here.

 The powerful moderate Fusionist theocratic Clade Sea of Ch'i cooperated with Terran and Non-Aligned Orbital megacorporate interests to launch several vessels to Sigma Draconis in 414 AT.
 These later became the Penglai colony.
-In 470 a number of clades - mostly Atavist and heterodox Fusionist, launched a large colony ship towards Epsilon Eridani, and eleven years later In 491 the New Shoot clade Erotic Ascension embarked on the most ambitious mission of all, a quasi-generation ship, the Rabelais, which was to travel all the way to Iota Horologi.
+In 470 a number of clades - mostly Atavist and heterodox Fusionist, launched a large colony ship towards Epsilon Eridani, and eleven years later (in 491) the New Shoot clade Erotic Ascension embarked on the most ambitious mission of all, a quasi-generation ship, the Rabelais, which was to travel all the way to Iota Horologi.
 This, the only one of Jovian Quasi-Generationals to make a successful mission, established the Heket colony, later known as Frog's Head.

 The Heritage of Genetekker Culture

 Long before the emergence of the First Federation (the Federation of Worlds) in the early 10th century, the Genetekkers had ceased to exist as a unified clade.
-But genetekkerese culture, genetekkerese biotech, genetekkerese erotica and poetry and biosculpture and martial arts, these continued to have a tremendous influence throughout the Federation and beyond, not only in themselves and in their original purity, but through various derivative cultures and clades, some of which, like the Penglaian Empire, the Dionysian Erotocracy, the Arcadian Culture and the Lalandian Bioarchy, became large empires; and in the case of the Penglai Empire the biggest empire mindkind had seen until the rise of the Conver Ambi.
+But genetekkerese culture, genetekkerese biotech, genetekkerese erotica and poetry and biosculpture and martial arts, these continued to have a tremendous influence throughout the Federation and beyond, not only in themselves and in their original purity, but through various derivative cultures and clades, some of which, like the Penglaian Empire, the Dionysian Erotocracy and the Lalandian Bioarchy, became large empires; and in the case of the Penglai Empire the biggest empire mindkind had seen until the rise of the Conver Ambi.